The Complete Guide To Stripe For Nonprofits

 - ACH Transactions: 0.8% (max. $5)

-How To Create A Nonprofit Account For Stripe
+How To Create A Stripe Nonprofit Account

 Stripe doesn’t have nonprofit accounts per se; you just apply for a nonprofit discount.
 This can add to some confusion because Stripe uses the base processing rate to determine what other features are included in your account.
-Here’s how you do that.
+Here’s how you do that:

 How To Use Stripe For Nonprofits To Improve Your Donations & Fundraising